Tax credit rates and thresholds

 imgtext

 This guidance note set out the amounts of the various elements and thresholds of working tax credit and child tax credit.
-Note that tax credits cease on 5 April 2025 and no more payments will be made after that date.
-Any existing claimants will be migrated to the universal credit system.
-See the Universal credit guidance note.
+Note that tax credits ceased on 5 April 2025.
+New claims for tax credits are not possible.
+Existing claimants have migrated to the universal credit system.
+See HMRC guidance ‘Tax credits ended on 5 April 2025 and the Universal credit guidance note.

 The 2024/25 rates of tax credits and relevant thresholds for computing an award are shown below.